aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-table/manage-rows-and-columns/_index.md

 description: "Manage table rows and columns in PowerPoint presentations in Javascript"
 ---

-To allow you to manage a table's rows and columns in a PowerPoint presentation, Aspose.Slides provides the [Table](https://reference.aspose.com/slides/nodejs-java/aspose.slides/table/) class, [Table](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Table) interface, and many other types.
+To allow you to manage a table's rows and columns in a PowerPoint presentation, Aspose.Slides provides the [Table](https://reference.aspose.com/slides/nodejs-java/aspose.slides/table/) class, [Table](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Table) class, and many other types.

 ## **Set First Row as Header**